William Hicks (Royal Navy officer)

-Lieutenant William Hicks (1788–1874) was a British Naval officer who at the age of 16, was an aide-de-camp to Captain Israel Pellew of HMS Conqueror at the Battle of Trafalgar.
+Lieutenant William Hicks (1788–1874) was a British Royal Navy officer who at the age of 16, was an aide-de-camp to Captain Israel Pellew of HMS Conqueror at the Battle of Trafalgar.
 His vivid accounts describing the surrender of Admiral Villeneuve's flagship Bucentaure were published in The Times.
 His uniform is preserved at The National Maritime Museum, Greenwich, and is said to be the only one of its type from that era.

 At Trafalgar

 As midshipman at the Battle of Trafalgar (21 October 1805), he served under Captain Israel Pellew on HMS Conqueror.
 Letters from him also preserved in the family show that the carnage he saw at Trafalgar made a deep and lasting impact.